martinvanleeuwen/RenderJay.jl/README.md

 # Testing

-You may run a basic test from the REPL as follows:
+Basic test functionality is included in the test/ folder and may be run from the REPL as follows:

 ```
 julia> using Pkg